 Jennifer serves on the boards of the Greater Kansas City Chapter of the American Red Cross, the Girl Scout Council of NE KS & NW MO, NonProfit Connect and the Chancellor's Advisory Board to the UMKC Women's Center.
 She has been recognized as a 2014 NextGen Leader by the Kansas City Business Journal and a 2013 NonProfit Connect Rising Star of Philanthropy.

 Jay Wilson was born and raised in Sedalia, Missouri, and graduated from Smith-Cotton High School in 1998.
 He attended the University of Central Missouri and graduated with a degree in Political Science & Speech Communication in 2002.
 He received his master’s degree in public administration from Park University in 2009.

-Following service in Iraq with the United States Navy, Wilson returned to Missouri to work in the nonprofit sector.
+Following service in the Middle East with the United States Navy, Wilson returned to Missouri to work in the nonprofit sector.
 Prior to his arrival at UMKC in 2012, he worked for the Kansas City Sports Commission, Kansas City University of Medicine & Biosciences, and Park University.

 Jay is currently in his second term as a member of the North Kansas City School Board, and is in his first term as a member of the Planned Industrial Expansion Authority board of Kansas City.